 1. All requests are subject to approval of the Chief of Police before being fulfilled and may not be immediately available.
 The law allows us 10 business days to respond to requests; we usually endeavor to fill them within a few days for your convenience.

 2. It is our goal to provide the public with access to information legally defined as public, while maintaining the confidentiality of information exempted by law.
 The Provincetown Police Department complies with the Commonwealth of Massachusetts Public Records Law (M.G.L. c.
 66, § 10d).
 Therefore if approved, the report you receive may have some information redacted (blacked out).
+Some reports may be withheld altogether.
 Some examples of potential exemptions include:

 - cases/accidents/incidents which are currently under investigation

-- social security numbers, dates of birth, phone numbers, etc. of involved parties
+- social security numbers, phone numbers, etc. of involved parties

 - information regarding an individual’s health issues